 The Great Firewall of China is an ever-present threat to online privacy and internet freedom in China.
 With a few recent improvements, The Great Firewall became a stronger weapon against VPNs, making the majority of them obsolete.

 Whether you live in the country or you’re a tourist, getting the best VPN for China is imperative if you want these issues off your back.
-My favorite China VPN in 2024 is ExpressVPN given its high degree of reliability in China.
+My favorite China VPN in 2024 is NordVPN given its high degree of reliability in China.

-However, I found NordVPN, Surfshark, and PIA surprisingly compelling due to their decent performance and ability to bypass the Great Firewall.
+However, I found ExpressVPN, Surfshark, and PIA surprisingly compelling due to their decent performance and ability to bypass the Great Firewall.
 As long as you choose any of these VPNs and you stay clear of free VPNs, you shouldn’t have any issues.

 Besides, all VPNs in our comparison offer a 30-day money-back guarantee for all their plans.
 So, if you travel to this country for 10 or 20 days, you can get a refund when you get back home and not lose a single dollar.
 If you ask me, that sounds more than fair!

-Bypass censorship with ExpressVPN
+Bypass censorship with NordVPN

 The topic of a VPN in China is very broad, so let’s complement this guide by addressing a few important questions related to it.